We buy in bulk.

-I don’t know what it is about seeing all those beautifully God-made organic foods — neatly lined up in the pantry and peeking through clear glass — that puts a smile on my face.
-Maybe it’s the memories from great-grandma’s cupboards with food stored in recycled jelly and mayo jars.
+Seeing all those beautiful God-made organic foods neatly lined up in a pantry, peeking through clear glass, always puts a smile on my face!
+It reminds me of my great-grandma’s cupboards, stocked with food stored in recycled jelly and mayo jars.

-Or maybe it’s the thought that my food is pest-free.
-Ants, weevils and the like have a hard time finding their way into glass jars, properly sealed (unlike their plastic counterparts).
-And, did I mention you don’t have to worry about BPA, PVC or other toxins?
+Another benefit?
+My food is pest-free!
+Ants and weevils have a hard time finding their way into glass jars that are properly sealed.
+And did I mention you don’t have to worry about BPA, PVC, or other toxins?

-Interested in using glass for your pantry storage?
-Here’s how to get started in two easy steps!
+Are you interested in using glass for your pantry storage?
+Here’s how to get started in 2 easy steps!

-One easy way to start collecting jars is to ask family and friends to save their old jars for you.
-If you prefer jars that are uniform in size, purchase pint, quart, or half-gallon mason jars — all at once or a dozen at time as your budget allows.
+Then start collecting jars!
+Ask family and friends to save their old jars for you.
+If you prefer jars that are uniform in size, purchase pint, quart, or half-gallon mason jars — all at once or 12 at a time as your budget allows.

 Pesky labels won’t come off?
-Try this trick that Jami shared with us.
+Try this trick.

-Some of you are blessed with walk-in pantries and won’t have to put too much effort into this part.
-But if you’re like me, with no actual pantry and only cabinets… you can do this, too!
-While I prefer to store food in half-gallon or gallon jars because of my family’s larger-than-average size, it’s not always doable.
-The largest jar to fit into any cupboard of mine is a quart jar.
-And so I make do.
+But if you’re like me and only have cabinets, don’t worry — you can do this too!
+I prefer to store food in 1/2 gallon or gallon jars because of my family’s size, but that’s not always doable.
+My cupboards fit, at the largest, a quart jar.
+So I make do.

-A 2-pound bag of organic coffee beans will fit nicely into three quart jars stacked perfectly into a row.
-I fill quart jars with raw honey from the 6-gallon bucket we buy annually, three fitting into a row.
-Organic popping corn, quinoa, arrowroot, and other frequently used items get stored in quart jars as well.
-Organic coconut oil, cinnamon, pepper, and real salt get stored in pint jars.
-Spices and baking powder or baking soda are easily stored in half-pint jars.
+2 pounds of organic coffee beans fit nicely into 3 quart jars stacked in a row.
+I fill quart jars with raw honey from a 6-gallon bucket that we buy annually, too.
+Organic popcorn, quinoa, arrowroot, and other frequently used items also get stored in quart jars.

-The grains and legumes go in gallon jars on a shelf in our kitchen.
-Not only is this pretty and an eye-catcher to all who enter, but it’s easy and convenient to make a batch of rice or black beans.
+Grains and legumes go in gallon jars on a shelf.
+Not only is this pretty, but it’s easy and convenient when I need to make a batch of rice or beans!

 For more information on how to get started with bulk buying from food co-ops, click here.